-Recently hailed as “positively mesmerizing at the piano” by The Times-Tribune, pianist MINJU CHOI has performed throughout North America, Europe, and Asia as a recitalist, orchestral soloist, and chamber musician.
+Lauded for being “positively mesmerizing at the piano” by The Times-Tribune, Korean-American pianist MINJU CHOI has performed throughout North America, Europe, and Asia as a recitalist, orchestral soloist, and chamber musician.
 She has appeared as a soloist with the Indianapolis and Shreveport Symphonies, the Northeastern Pennsylvania Philharmonic, and the Music Academy of the West and Juilliard Orchestras.
-Ms. Choi has been presented in recitals in cities in the U.S. and abroad, including Paris, New York City, Philadelphia, and Chicago.
-She has been presented in prestigious venues such as Avery Fisher Hall, Chicago Cultural Center, Steinway Hall, and the Vancouver Chamber Music Festival.
+Choi has been presented in recitals in cities in the U.S. and abroad, including Paris, New York City, Burgundy, Philadelphia, and Chicago.
+She has been presented in prestigious venues such as the Lincoln Center's David Geffen Hall, Chicago Cultural Center, Steinway Hall, and the Vancouver Chamber Music Festival.
 She has been heard as a soloist and chamber musician in live and recorded performances on radio stations around the country including WQXR New York Radio, WFMT Chicago Radio, WQSC Santa Barbara, KDAQ Shreveport, and WICR Indianapolis.
-Ms. Choi was a featured artist at the Vancouver Recital Society’s Chamber Music Festival, in which her performances were broadcast on the CBC Canada Radio.
+Choi was a featured artist at the Vancouver Recital Society’s Chamber Music Festival, in which her performances were broadcast on the CBC Canada Radio.

-A strong enthusiast of contemporary music, Ms. Choi is recognized for her championship of music by American composers.
+A strong enthusiast of contemporary music, Choi is recognized for her championship of music by American composers.
 Her 2018 solo debut album Boundless under Navona Records label garnered her a feature review in the Gramophone Magazine and has been performed on radio stations across North America and Europe.
-It features music by Philip Lasser, Gabriela Lena Frank, and a commissioned work by Ching-chu Hu wrote and dedicated the Pulse to Ms. Choi which was world premiered in 2015.
-Other notable performances of American works have included David Diamond’s Piano Concerto with conductor Gerard Schwarz and Philip Lasser’s piano sonata "The White Owls" at Schola Cantorum in Paris, which resulted in Ms. Choi's performance of the sonata as the centerpiece of a modern dance work presented at Lincoln Center and at the French Institute in New York City.
+It features music by Philip Lasser, Gabriela Lena Frank, and a commissioned work by Ching-chu Hu.
+She has commissioned a variety of works that have been written for her by American composers.
+Notable performances of American works have included David Diamond’s Piano Concerto with conductor Gerard Schwarz and Philip Lasser’s piano sonata "The White Owls" at Schola Cantorum in Paris, which resulted in Choi's performance of the sonata as the centerpiece of a modern dance work presented at Lincoln Center and at Florence Gould Hall of the French Institute in New York City.
 She has also worked with American composers Derek Bermel, William Bolcom, and Joel Hoffman.

-Born in South Korea, Ms. Choi spent her childhood both in Korea and in the U.S. Ms. Choi has been awarded prizes in several competitions including first prize in the Nena Wideman International Piano Competition, the Music Academy of the West Concerto Competition, and the Juilliard Concerto Competition.
-Ms. Choi was also a top prize winner in the ARTS competition sponsored by the National Foundation for Advancement in the Arts.
-Ms. Choi earned her bachelor´s and master´s degrees from The Juilliard School, where she studied with Jerome Lowenthal.
-She pursued additional studies with Jean-Claude Pennetier at Ecole Normale de Musique in Paris and with Bernd Goetzke at Hochschule fur Musik und Theater in Hannover, Germany.
-She completed her doctoral studies at Stony Brook University with Gilbert Kalish and Christina Dahl.
-Ms. Choi is currently serving as an Assistant Professor of Piano at Missouri State University in Springfield, Missouri.
+The South Korean-born, Indiana-bred pianist has been awarded prizes in several competitions including first prize in the Nena Wideman International Piano Competition, the Music Academy of the West Concerto Competition, and the Juilliard Concerto Competition.
+Choi was also a winner in the National YoungArts Foundation Competition.
+She earned her bachelor´s and master´s degrees from The Juilliard School under the tutelage of Jerome Lowenthal.
+She pursued additional studies with Jean-Claude Pennetier at École Normale de Musique de Paris and with Bernd Goetzke at Hochschule für Musik, Theater, und Medien Hannover in Germany.
+She received her doctoral degree at Stony Brook University in New York with Gilbert Kalish and Christina Dahl.
+Choi is currently serving as an Assistant Professor of Piano at Missouri State University in Springfield, Missouri.